 What You Need to Know:

 Pro Tip: Head to the summit for the best views of the Cascades and Portland.
-Your dog will love the wide-open space!
+Keep your pup on leash, wildlife is active in the fall.

 4. Mt.
 Tabor Park